jwstegemann/fritz2/www/src/pages/headless/tooltip.md

 }
 ````

-Of course you can style your tooltip by adding css-classes, add an id and specify the `Tag` that is rendered you don't want a `HTMLDivElement` like you are used to by other headless components.
+Of course you can style your tooltip by adding css-classes, add an id and specify the `Tag` that is rendered, like you
+are used to by other headless components, in case you don't want a `HTMLDivElement`.

 ::: warning
-**Beware:** The `tooltip`-function should be called, when the `Tag` it is called on has already been added to it's parent in the DOM.
-Therefore, call it on the result of the factory function used to create the `Tag` you want to describe - either directly or using a scope-method like `apply`.
+**Beware:** The `tooltip`-function should be called, when the `Tag` it is called on has already been added to it's
+parent in the DOM.
+Therefore, call it on the result of the factory function used to create the `Tag` you want to
+describe - either directly or using a scope-method like `apply`.
 :::

 ## Transitions